Brenda Navarro

 Brenda Navarro (born 26 February 1982) is a Mexican writer, sociologist, and economist.
-She researches and writes about women’s labour, women’s access to culture, digital rights and humanities, and migration.
-Her novel Empty Houses won the English Pen Translation Award in 2019.
+She researches and writes about women's labour, women's access to culture, digital rights and humanities, and migration.

 Biography

 Navarro was born in Mexico City in 1982.
 She studied sociology and economy at the National Autonomous University of Mexico.
 She then went on to study a Master's degree on gender and citizenship at the University of Barcelona.
 She currently resides in Madrid.

 In 2016 she founded #EnjambreLiterario, a group of writers who promote writing by women.

 Her debut novel Empty Houses was translated from Spanish by Sophie Hughes and won the English Pen Translation Award in 2019.
-It is set against the backdrop of Mexico’s war on drugs.
+It is set against the backdrop of Mexico's war on drugs.
 Her second novel Ceniza en la boca (Ash in the Mouth) was released in spring 2022.
 It focuses on Ulysses syndrome – a chronic stress disorder that affects immigrants.